LogtalkDotOrg/logtalk3/library/hook_objects/NOTES.md

 Usage
 -----

-The provided hook objects cover different expansion scenarios as follows:
+The provided hook objects cover different expansion scenarios as follows.

-1. Using the Prolog backend adapter file expansion rules when defining a custom expansion workflow.
+### Using the Prolog backend adapter file expansion rules

+Useful when defining a custom expansion workflow.
 This can be accomplished by loading the `backend_adapter_hook.lgt` file, which defines a `backend_adapter_hook` hook object that can be used as a workflow step.

-2. Restore the default compiler expansion workflow.
+### Restoring the default compiler expansion workflow

 In this case, load the `default_workflow_hook.lgt` file, which defines a `default_workflow_hook` hook object, and use the following **goal** to set the default hook object:

 	| ?- set_logtalk_flag(hook, default_workflow_hook).

-3. Prevent applying any (other) user-defined expansion rules when compiling a source file.
-Simply load the `identity_hook.lgt` file, which defines the `identity_hook` hook object, whose expansion rules simply succeed without changing the terms and goals, and set it as the file specific hook object writing as the first term in the file the **directive**:
+### Preventing applying any (other) user-defined expansion rules

+When compiling a source file, we sometimes want to prevent applying expansion rules.
+This can be accomplished by simply loading the `identity_hook.lgt` file, which defines the `identity_hook` hook object, whose expansion rules simply succeed without changing the terms and goals, and setting it as the file specific hook object writing as the first term in the file the **directive**:

 	:- set_logtalk_flag(hook, identity_hook).

 Note that the compiler will always convert any grammar rules defined in the file into clauses.
 Although this conversion can also be performed as